Robin Adams Cheeley: As children suffer and die, pro-life voices are curiously quiet .

 Last month, the N.C.
 Department of Health and Human Services found that DSS was negligent in handling the Sturdivant case and ordered corrective action to prevent similar incidents.

-This issue, by itself, is bad enough, but what also perplexes me is that nary a peep about this case has been heard from the hordes of those who call themselves “pro-lifers.”
+This case is bad enough in and of itself, but what also perplexes me is that nary a peep about this case has been heard from the hordes of those who call themselves “pro-lifers.”

 People are also reading…